noaione/yuusha-shoukan-ln/sources/v03/chapter1.md

 [Nope, not really.]

-Before I knew it, I saw this useless Goddess.....
+Before I knew it, I saw this useless Goddess...
 The God of Fate, Fate-san, slovenly lounging around on the bed, and with an astounded expression on my face, I spoke.
 As usual, she skipped her work and escaped.
 Well, I'm sure Chronois-san will come and retrieve her soon enough.
 I know it's useless to tell